-Each jurisdiction will biennially develop and submit to the Authority a five-year list of projects to be funded with Measure T revenues.
-Jurisdiction are required to hold a public hearing and receive public comment at their governing body's meeting before the approval and any update of their five-Year project list.
+Each jurisdiction will biennially develop and submit to the Authority a five-year project list of projects to be funded with Measure T revenues.
+Jurisdiction are required to hold a public hearing and receive public comment at their governing body's meeting before the approval and any update of their five-year project list.
 Unless otherwise noted, the project list should be submitted no later than January 1 of every even year.

 While the Ordinance dictates mandatory submission periods of every two (2) years, the Authority understands that revisions may be warranted prior to the submission date.
-If the need arises for a jurisdiction to update their five-year list before the January 1st date, the same procedure should be followed where the jurisdiction must first have the Five-year list certified by their governing body and hold a public hearing to receive public comment on the Five-year list of projects.
+If jurisdictions need to update their five-year project list before the January 1st date, the same procedure should be followed where the jurisdiction must first have the five-year project list certified by their governing body and hold a public hearing to receive public comment on the five-year project list of projects.
 Once certified by the jurisdiction's governing body with a signed resolution, the jurisdiction must transmit the updated list to NVTA staff for review.
 NVTA staff will present the project list to the Independent Taxpayer Oversight Committee (ITOC) for their recommendation to the NVTA-TA Board.

-REOCCURRING PROCEDURE NVTA will perform a call for projects every odd calendar year.
-The project list should be submitted every two (2) years, but no later than January 1st-of every even year.of every even numbered year.
-Jurisdictions are to submit electronically a copy of their five-year list, a resolution from their governing board approving the five-year list and demonstrating that a public hearing was held.
+REOCCURRING PROCEDURE NVTA will perform a call for projects every odd calendar year no later than September 30.
+The project list should be submitted every two (2) years, but no later than January 1st of every even numbered year.
+Jurisdictions are to submit electronically a copy of their five-year project list, a resolution from their governing board approving the five-year project list and demonstrating that a public hearing was held.
 NVTA staff will review the project lists and present a compiled package to the ITOC for review.
 Project lists will be presented before the NVTA-TA Board for approval.